 Clickworker Proofreading Jobs Overview

-The crowd-source mechanism is the backbone of Clickworker, meaning other individuals and companies post jobs they need done and Clickworkers select and do the work.
+The crowd-source mechanism is the backbone of Clickworker.
+In other words, individuals and companies post proofreading jobs they need done and workers, aka Clickworkers, select and do the work.

 There is no hiring process, no interview, no lengthy application to fill out.
 Based in the USA and accepting workers from all over the world, you can register as a ‘Clickworker’ and start doing small proofreading jobs right away (more on getting started in a minute)

 One important thing to keep in mind is this: the work on Clickworker is sporadic.
-One day there might be several proofreading jobs and the nest day, none.
+One day there might be several proofreading jobs and the next day, none.
 Because of that, Clickworker is best if you’re looking to make side income.
-But, if you’re quick and can do a lot of proofreading jobs, you can make several hundred dollars a month
+But, if you’re quick and can do a lot of proofreading jobs, you can make several hundred dollars a month.

 How to Get Proofreading Work on Clickworker